cap-js/docs/node.js/cds-serve.md

 ]
 ```

-::: tip
+::: tip Custom error middleware before `cds_error_handler`
-In order for a custom error middleware to be invoked, it must be registered _before_ the built-in `cds_error_handler`.
-That is, it must be added, for example, via `cds.middlewares.after.unshift()`.
+To invoke a custom error middleware successfully, you must register it _before_ the built-in `cds_error_handler`.
+You can achieve that, for example, by adding the middleware using `cds.middlewares.after.unshift()`.
 :::

 ::: warning _Be aware of the interdependencies of middlewares_ <!--  -->